dawoodalinaqvi/Parking-Monitoring-System/README.md

 !python track.py

 ## Acknowledgments
-The project is supported by abd belongs to Neurog.ai (https://neurog.ai/).
+The project is supervised and supported by Neurog.ai (https://neurog.ai/).